eltoroit/et-oauth/Readme.md

 - Since this is a self-signed certificate, when you browse the local web server Chrome is going to give you a security warning.
 If so, then you may type `thisisunsafe` and it will let you in :-)

 <center>

 ![Self-signed certificates will show a warning on the browser](Media/SelfSignedCettificateSmall.png)

 </center>

-# Create and configure the Salesforce scratch org
+# Create a scratch org

-Open the Salesforce project in VS Code.
+Create and configure the Salesforce scratch org.
+First, open the SFDX project in VS Code located in the `Salesforce` folder.

 ## If you are running on a Mac...